TelmoRibeiro/CoMPSeT/README.md

 12. New global types and settings can be experimented upon by tweaking with `Session` and `Settings` respectively (and confirming it).

-    In this case, to remove errors provided by the previous sessions reload both `Settings` and `Session`.
+    In this case, to remove errors provided by the previous sessions fix the issue and reload (through the reload button) the according widget (either `Settings` or `Session`).

 ## Recompiling the tool